MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

     >**Note**: **Copy to clipboard** the full **User Principal Name** (user name plus domain).
 You will need it later in this task.

-1. From the left navigation pane in the Entra ID page,select **Overview**.
+1. Search and select Entra ID page.
 1. Click **Manage tenants**.
 1. Check the box next to the first tenant , then select **Switch**.